it-projects-llc/addons-dev/pos_printer_network/doc/index.rst

   * Click on ``[Create]``
   * Specify a name of new printer in the "Printer Name" field
-  * Specify the proxy server IP address of network printer
+  * Specify the IP address of network printer
   * Check the "Network Printer" box if this printer is a network printer
   * Select Product Categories
   * Click on ``[Save]``